-Rest assured that all mortgage brokers must hold an Australian Credit Licence (ACL) or be a credit representative under an wholesaler licence.
+All mortgage brokers must hold an Australian Credit Licence (ACL) or be a credit representative under a wholesaler licence.

 Isn’t it expensive to use a mortgage broker?

-In fact, in most cases, you’ll actually pay less by using a broker than going directly to a bank since they can often negotiate a better deal for you.
+In fact, in most cases, you’ll actually pay less to use a broker than going directly to a bank since they can often negotiate a better mortgage deal for you.

-The only times a brokerage fee may be charged upfront is for small loans (typically less than $200,000), commercial loans or complex situations (such as people with bad credit and minimal income evidence).
+The only times a brokerage fee may be charged upfront is for small loans (typically less than $300,000), commercial loans or complex situations.

-All fees that a broker charges must be listed in their credit quote so just ask for a copy of that.
+All fees that a broker charges must be listed in their credit quote so just ask for a copy.

 If a broker doesn’t charge any fees then they will not have a credit guide.

-You can find out more information fees on the ‘Our Fees‘ page on our website.
+You can find out more information about fees on ‘our fees‘ page.